wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![](./llm-loop-3.png)

+Now it looks at the user prompt (the task to be achieved) together with the history of actions taken, and decides whether the task was completed.
+For example, if the prompt was to create unit tests, it will check whether a test file was written and whether the contents of that file actually include the tests.

-Now, before sending a final response to the user, we check if the task has been completed.
+The validation step will check if the task was completed.
 If not, we start the process all over again.

-With the new loop, we need to make sure we log and save all the outputs from every step into a history so that it can be used by the agent in future iterations.

-We'd update our code to do a validation loop:
+Let's add this functionality to the agent loop:

 ```python
 # ... same as before